-Entries tagged with 'Madison Square Park'
+'Madison Square Park' on Serious Eats

 The sweetness of the honey cuts both the saltiness and spice of the oven-crisped soppressata, all with a fresh-tasting sauce of minimally messed-with crushed tomatoes.
 The cheese is creamy, and there's just enough of it to satisfy folks who look for a balance of elements on their pies.
 It's a small, personal-size pizza, more diminutive than even a regular Neapolitan pie, but what more do you want at lunch?
 Good luck finding a table in the square, but why would you want to?* Find an empty bench in the park across the street; it's much more pleasant and shaded there.